Modern Languages (French with German) BA (Hons) – 2020 entry

 Why choose this course

-We’re one of the UK's leading universities for modern languages, with our courses ranked 3rd by the Guardian University Guide 2019 and in the top ten by the Complete University Guide 2019 and The Times and The Sunday Times Good University Guide 2019 for French.
+We’re one of the UK's leading universities for modern languages, with our courses ranked 3rd by the Guardian University Guide 2019 and in the top ten by The Times and The Sunday Times Good University Guide 2019 for French.
 We also achieved 100 per cent overall satisfaction for French studies in the National Student Survey (NSS) 2018.

 Our flexible BA Modern Languages (French with German) programme focuses on training world-class language experts.
 You will need an A-level or equivalent in at least one of the languages, but you can take one of them ab initio.
 You will study both French and German to a high level, be taught in and gain near-native fluency in both languages and develop your understanding of how languages work, with the opportunity to focus more on one language in the final year.